 “I just wanted to get out of there and not give them an opportunity to think that we didn’t believe it went in.”

 San Antonio coach Gregg Popovich argued that the shot clock “definitely started late” and I (a Laker fan) agree.
 I’m a believer that it’s humanly impossible to catch and shoot a shot in .4 seconds, but I accept that it is possible to make a shot in the NBA with that amount of time considering a shot clock has to be started when they think the ball has touched the hands of a player.
 So, did the shot clock start at the exact tenth of a second it needed to?
 Probably not, but the refs said it was good and the league didn’t want to hear otherwise: the Spurs filed a protest the following day claiming the clock didn’t start in time and the league rejected the protest the same day.

-The celebration didn’t last long as the Shaq/Kobe/Mailman/Payton Lakers faced off against the underdog Pistons in the finals and lost (because Malone got injured).
+The celebration didn’t last long as the Shaq/Kobe/Mailman/Payton Lakers faced off against the underdog Detroit Pistons in the NBA Finals and lost (because Malone got injured).